-Clethra alnifolia has warm golden yellow leaves in fall.
+Clethra alnifolia has warm golden-yellow leaves in the fall.
 While you can grow Summersweet Clethra as a highly attractive shrub, it can sometimes overstep its bounds.
 In order to keep it in bounds, plant the shrub near a wall, fence, or sidewalk border.
 This planting technique will help keep the plant’s suckering roots contained and well managed.

 Controls Erosion and Standing Water –